Yoking is yoga facilitates non-competitive & safe environments for you to strengthen & release

 Katherine's interest lies in how yoga can help throughout the different stages of life.
-She has experience teaching preschool - 75 year olds, including expectant Mothers during pregnancy, perimenopause with endometriosis as well as those with reduced mobility post surgical intervention in chair yoga.
+She has experience teaching preschool - 75 year olds, including expectant Mothers during pregnancy, young professionals, females with perimenopause with endometriosis as well as those with reduced mobility post surgical intervention in chair yoga.
 1-1's are an excellent means to reap the benefits of yoga specific to your needs, with consideration for the variables of health and medical history.

 Katherine previously worked within the art world in London and set up a Breastfeeding Peer Support group for Westminster NCT managing the enrolment and training of a group of 14 Mothers to volunteer as Peer Supporters for local Surestart, Community Centres and Chelsea and Westminster NICU & maternity wards.
 Much of her journey towards yoga provision stems from inclusive initiatives around mental health and wellbeing.